kstephens/typed_attr/README.md

     when Hash.of(Symbol.with(Object)) ...
     end

-Composite types are cached indefinitely, therefore anonymous Modules cannot composed.
+Composite types are cached indefinitely, therefore anonymous Modules cannot be composed.

 ## Contributing